KatherineMichel/digital-commonplace/README.md

 https://github.com/dogsheep/dogsheep.github.io | dogsheep/dogsheep.github.io: Tools for personal analytics using SQLite and Datasette https://github.com/dogsheep/github-to-sqlite | dogsheep/github-to-sqlite: Save data from GitHub to a SQLite database

+https://twitter.com/simonw/status/1284617107431276545 | Simon Willison on Twitter: "Crafted a devious SQL query to show me how many unreleased commits each of my projects has - using a new "github-to-sqlite tags github.db repo-name" command that imports tags into the database so I can join them against releases https://t.co/0eElJz006a https://t.co/2LUvRunbKm" / Twitter

+https://github.com/simonw/sfpublicworks-tree-removal-notifications | simonw/sfpublicworks-tree-removal-notifications: Scrape https://sfpublicworks.org/tree-removal-notifications daily
+https://twitter.com/simonw/status/1283123754059456512 | Simon Willison on Twitter: "Just gave a talk about @datasetteproj at @djangolondon - here are my notes from the talk, with additional links from things we talked about in the Q&amp;A at the bottom https://t.co/CMMGukpV9o" / Twitter https://github.com/simonw/srccon-2020-datasette | simonw/srccon-2020-datasette: Publishing the SRCCON schedule using Datasette https://twitter.com/simonw/status/1275897355435307014 | Simon Willison on Twitter: "This is outstanding.
+The WaPo story investigating the low-flying helicopters over the protests in DC is now accompanied by a GitHub repo showing their workings, including notebooks with their analysis of the helicopters' flight paths" / Twitter

 https://twitter.com/simonw/status/1283054946338746368 | Simon Willison on Twitter: "This is a really great format for a newsletter: data journalism and woodworking interspersed with each other.
 As someone with diverse interests who mainly just writes about tech stuff this is giving me some ideas." / Twitter

-https://github.com/simonw/sfpublicworks-tree-removal-notifications | simonw/sfpublicworks-tree-removal-notifications: Scrape https://sfpublicworks.org/tree-removal-notifications daily
-https://twitter.com/simonw/status/1283123754059456512 | Simon Willison on Twitter: "Just gave a talk about @datasetteproj at @djangolondon - here are my notes from the talk, with additional links from things we talked about in the Q&amp;A at the bottom https://t.co/CMMGukpV9o" / Twitter https://github.com/simonw/srccon-2020-datasette | simonw/srccon-2020-datasette: Publishing the SRCCON schedule using Datasette

 https://github.blog/2020-06-22-promote-consistency-across-your-organization-with-workflow-templates/ | Promote consistency across your organization with workflow templates - The GitHub Blog